{{flagHref}}

 Frequently Asked Questions

-What is the most common form of carbon?
+What is carbon's most common form?

 Is carbon toxic?